-However, in reality, violations in the field of water resources are still common.
-Therefore, in the coming time, it is necessary to create a synchronous legal corridor to manage water resources, promoting the sustainable socio-economic development of the country.
+However, in reality, violations in the field of water resources are still widespread.
+Therefore, in the coming time, it is necessary to create a synchronous legal corridor to manage water resources, promoting sustainable socio -economic development of the country.

 Fine of 74 billion VND for violations of water resources

-Through inspections, authorities have promptly detected and prevented violations in water exploitation and use such as: not having a license, exploiting beyond the license regulations; not conducting monitoring and supervision according to the license regulations.
+Through inspection work, the authorities have promptly detected and prevented violations in water exploitation and use such as: not having a license, exploiting beyond the license regulations; not conducting monitoring and supervision according to the license regulations.

-On that basis, the central agencies have fined nearly 15 billion VND for violating establishments.
-In addition, through periodic inspections and reports and monitoring via the automatic online monitoring system, the Ministry of Natural Resources and Environment has also requested localities to fine hundreds of cases of violating regulations of water exploitation and use licenses.
+On that basis, the central agencies have fined the violating establishments nearly 15 billion VND.
+In addition, through checking periodic reports and monitoring through the automatic online monitoring system, the Ministry of Natural Resources and Environment has also requested localities to fine hundreds of cases of violating the regulations of the water exploitation and use license.

-At the local level, according to reports from 63 provinces and cities, over the past 10 years, localities have conducted nearly 3,000 inspections and checks on water resources for nearly 19,000 entities exploiting and using water resources and discharging wastewater into water sources; thereby detecting and handling more than 1,500 administrative violations in the field of water resources with a total fine of nearly 59 billion VND.
+At the local level, according to reports from 63 provinces and cities, over the past 10 years, localities have carried out nearly 3,000 inspections and checks on water resources for nearly 19,000 entities exploiting and using water resources and discharging wastewater into water sources; thereby detecting and handling more than 1,500 administrative violations in the field of water resources with a total fine of nearly VND 59 billion.

 “Loopholes” leading to violations